-RESTRICTIONS ON EXPANSION
+RESTRICTIONS ON

-New or expanding rural entrepreneurial uses that would exceed the size, scale, or use limitations in this section shall not be permitted.
-Such uses shall be directed to locate or relocate in a settlement, or must comply with the policies for establishing a non-agricultural use as contained in Section 3.1.7.
+New or expanding rural entrepreneurial uses that would exceed the size, scale or use limitations in this section shall not be permitted.
+Such uses shall be directed to locate or relocate in a settlement or must comply with the policies for non-agricultural uses in Section 3.1.7

-OTHER APPLICABLE POLICIES Proposals shall also comply with all other applicable policies of this Plan, including, but not limited to: Section 3.2, Environmental Resource Policies, Section 3.3, Cultural Resource Policies and Chapter 10, Implementation Measures.
+Proposals shall comply with all other applicable policies of this Plan, including: Section 3.2, Environmental Resource Policies, Section 3.3, Cultural Resource Policies and Section 3.4.2 Petroleum Resources.